Network Realization Functions for Optimal Distributed Control: Distributed Control via NRF Implementation

-\begin{rem} It is a well understood fact that the problem from (\ref{eq:optProbA})--(\ref{eq:constraintA3}) is in general intractable, with its epitome being the computation of the optimal controller with a diagonal TFM, when $p=m$.
-For decentralized control in the NRF framework, we set $\mathcal{Y}$ to be the (trivial) subspace of the zero TFM, while $\mathcal{X}$ and $\mathcal{Y}^+$ are the subspace of diagonal TFMs. \end{rem}

-With the difficulty of (\ref{eq:optProbA})--(\ref{eq:constraintA3}) revealed, we now focus on its appropriate adaptation, given in the following result.
-This reformulation has the benefit of being stated in terms of affine expressions, starting from a {\em fixed} DCF \eqref{dcrel} of the plant.
+With the difficulty of (\ref{eq:optProbA})--(\ref{eq:constraintA3}) being well-understood in literature, and its epitome being the computation of an optimal controller having a (block-)diagonal TFM, we now focus on a tractable adaptation of it.
+The latter is given via the following result, which has the benefit of being stated in terms of affine expressions, starting from a {\em fixed} DCF \eqref{dcrel} of the plant.